The Cleveland Dam in Capilano River Regional Park is a great place in North Vancouver to take photos, have a picnic or begin a hike in nearby trails.

-Arguably one of the most picturesque sites on the North Shore and all of Vancouver, the Cleveland Dam is also a popular spot for a quick visit on your way up to nearby Grouse Mountain or down to the Capilano Suspension Bridge just 5 minutes away.
+Arguably one of the most picturesque sites on the North Shore and all of Vancouver, Cleveland Dam is also a popular spot for a quick visit on your way up to nearby Grouse Mountain.
+The Capilano Suspension Bridge is also just five minutes away.

-The dam itself is just a dam, and not a particularly large one.
+The dam itself is just a dam, and not a huge one, but still interesting to see.
 Its reason for being is the water reservoir right behind, which is where you’ll find the photogenic scenery with the Lions Mountain in the background.

-The lake water you see at the Cleveland Dam is pristine, which is why Vancouver has some of the purest drinking tap water in the world (even better than much of the bottled water you can buy) and why there is a fence around the lake preventing people from touching it.
+The lake water you see at Cleveland Dam is pristine, which is why Vancouver has some of the purest drinking tap water in the world (even better than much of the bottled water you can buy).
+It’s also why there is a fence around the lake preventing people from accessing it.

 Best Time to Visit

-The best times to visit the Cleveland Dam and Capilano River Regional Park are in the spring, when there is still snow on the mountain peaks in the distance and there is tons of water flowing over the dam, as well as in the fall when you can see the salmon spawning at the hatchery.
+The best times to visit Cleveland Dam and Capilano River Regional Park are in the spring and fall.
+Summer and winter are nice too.
+Spring is when there is still snow on the mountain peaks in the distance and there is tons of water flowing over the dam.
+In autumn you can see the salmon spawning at the Hatchery.

-Being in a forested area with trees that don’t lose their leaves in winter, however, the park is beautiful and a “best place” to visit almost any time of the year.
+Being in a forested area with evergreen trees that don’t lose their leaves in winter, the park is beautiful and a “best place” to visit almost any time of year.

-PHOTO TIP: If you visit the dam at around noon or a bit after most days, including in the winter, the sun is usually on the dam, if there is sun that day.
-At other times, because it’s in a canyon, the dam is often in the shade.
+PHOTO TIP: If you visit the dam at around noon or a bit after most days, including in the winter, the sun is usually on the dam.
+Or at least that’s the case on days when there is sun.
+At other times, because it’s in a canyon, the dam and the water below are often in the shade.

 Other articles that might be of interest include the following: